Home Chef: Overview

 Home Chef is a meal delivery service that provides a box of pre-portioned fresh ingredients directly to consumers that are ready to cook.
-With distribution centers in Chicago, Los Angeles, and Lithonia, Georgia, Home Chef delivers meals to all of the lower 48 states.
+The company delivers to customers in the 48 contiguous United States and operates distribution facilities in Chicago, Atlanta (Lithia Springs, Georgia), Los Angeles (San Bernardino, California), and Baltimore.
+Home Chef employs more than 1,500 people.

 Each meal kit comes with recyclable packaging, pre-portioned ingredients, and meal instructions.
-The rotating menu includes up to 15 meals for dinner, and the company also provides a weekly breakfast, lunch, smoothie and fruit basket option.
+The rotating menu includes 35+ recipes to choose from, and the company also provides add-ons ("Extras") like snacks, lunches, breakfast, beverages, sides, and more.

 History

-Founder and CEO, Patrick Vihtelic started Home Chef in June 2013.
-In September 2016, the company raised $40 million in funding from consumer-focused private equity fund L Catterton.
-In late 2017, Home Chef started selling their products through Walmart, in addition to its website.
+Home Chef was founded in June 2013 by Patrick "Pat" Vihtelic.

+In September 2016, the company raised $40 million in funding from L Catterton, a consumer-focused private equity fund.